HL7/davinci-deqm/input/pagecontent/bulk-import.md

 To optimize for self-contained packages, inputs can be organized *by subject*.
-Most commonly, the subjects will be Patient instances, but this approach allows for other resource types to be subjects as well.
+Most commonly, the subjects will be Patient instances, but this approach allows for other resource types to be subjects as well, [including MeasureReport](#measurereport-instances).
 In this approach, submitted instances are grouped by the subject into blocks which are then grouped into inputs.